Vishnuxx/ShoMe/README.md

 ![IMG_20210623_185057](https://user-images.githubusercontent.com/74808440/123103913-15062e00-d454-11eb-993a-10cee148e782.jpg)

- ShoMe is a web recon tool used to list out hidden directories of a website.
+ ShoMe is a web recon tool for enumerating subdimains and used to list out hidden directories of a website.
 Suitable for Bug Bounty hunting.
 ## Features
   #### Basic scan: